HHCharities is proud to introduce our 2014 “What if…?” Ugandan Student Scholarship Recipient…

 2012 Peter Mugga

-Thank you very much, and may God bless you and reward you heavily!
-Yours, Peter Mugga – Santa Fe University of Art & Design
+Thank you very much, and may God continue to bless you!
+Yours, Peter Mugga – Southern Methodist University

 2011 Gyavira Kasule